SimpliSoni/BeyondChats/README.md

 ## Features Implemented

 ### Must-Have Features (100% Covered)

 - **✅ Source Selector:** Users can select from a list of previously uploaded PDFs.
+A dropdown menu allows for easy switching between different study materials.
 - **✅ PDF Uploader:** A drag-and-drop interface allows users to upload their own PDF coursebooks.
+The backend processes the PDF to extract text for use in quizzes and chats.
--   **✅ PDF Viewer:** An embedded viewer displays the content of newly uploaded PDFs (serverless limitation: preview only available for current session uploads).
+- **✅ PDF Viewer:** An embedded viewer displays the content of newly uploaded PDFs, allowing users to reference the material directly within the app. *(Note: Due to serverless limitations, the preview is only available for the currently uploaded file in a session.)*
 - **✅ Quiz Generator Engine:**
     - Generates Multiple Choice, Short Answer, and Long Answer questions directly from the PDF content using the Gemini API.
-    -   Renders the quiz in a clean, user-friendly format.
-    -   Captures and submits user answers.
+    - Renders the quiz in a clean, user-friendly format, capturing and submitting user answers.
-    -   Scores submissions and stores attempts in a MongoDB database.
+    - Scores submissions using the AI for nuanced evaluation and stores all attempts in a MongoDB database for tracking.
-    -   Provides AI-generated feedback and explanations for each question.
+    - Provides AI-generated feedback and explanations for each question to help users understand the topics better.
+    - Includes a "New Quiz" button to allow users to generate a fresh set of questions on demand.
 - **✅ Progress Tracking:**
+    - A dedicated "Progress" tab provides a dashboard to track the user's learning journey.
-    -   A dedicated "Progress" tab shows a history of all quiz attempts.
+    - It displays a history of all quiz attempts, showing the PDF name, date, and score.
-    -   Displays key metrics like total attempts and average score.
+    - Key metrics like total attempts and average score are prominently displayed to give users a quick overview of their performance.

-### UI/UX & Responsiveness
--   **🎨 Modern UI/UX:** The interface is inspired by modern web applications like ChatGPT, with a clean sidebar/main content layout.
--   **📱 Fully Responsive:** The layout seamlessly adapts to mobile, tablet, and desktop screens.
--   **🌓 Light/Dark Mode:** Includes a theme toggler for user preference.
--   **💬 User Feedback:** Incorporates loading spinners, progress bars, and toast notifications to keep the user informed.
+### Nice-to-Have Features (100% Covered)

+- **✅ Chat UI (ChatGPT-inspired):** A complete, ChatGPT-like interface serves as a virtual teacher for students.
+    - Features a left drawer listing all chat histories, a main chat window for conversation, and an input box at the bottom.
+    - Users can create new chats or switch between previous conversations seamlessly.
+    - The design is clean, modern, and fully mobile-responsive, ensuring a great experience on any device.
+- **✅ RAG Answers with Citations:** The AI teaching assistant provides answers based on the content of the selected PDF.
+    - To ensure accuracy, the chatbot's answers cite the source material by quoting relevant snippets directly from the document, mimicking a RAG (Retrieval-Augmented Generation) system.
+- **✅ YouTube Videos Recommender:** The application enhances the learning experience by recommending relevant educational YouTube videos.
+    - Based on the content of the selected PDF, the AI suggests videos that can help the user better understand the topics.

 ---